srhalor/common-libraries/README.md

 Key ideas
 - Root POM only aggregates modules.
-- All modules inherit from `libraries-parent` and do not declare explicit versions for managed dependencies/plugins.
+- All modules inherit from `libraries-parent` and do not declare explicit versions for dependencies/plugins covered by Spring Boot parent.
 - Inter-module deps (e.g., `security-utilities` -> `common-utilities`) require no version tags; reactor resolves order automatically.

 ---

-## 3) Use in a Spring Boot host (no Spring Boot parent)
+## 3) Use in a Spring Boot host (no Spring Boot parent in service)
 Add this to your service `pom.xml`:
 ```xml
 <parent>